 The mere sight of a snake can send shivers down the spine of the ordinary man or woman.
 Due to lack of education or understanding, people often hold an irrational fear of snakes.
 The truth is, unless you provoke them, snakes are shy and prefer to keep themselves out of bother.
 That said, in North America, there are over 8000 snake bites every year.
 This is why the guys at Sniff Outdoors have produced an infographic on how to identify the four types of venomous snakes, how best to prevent a snake bite and what to do if you are […]

 What is it about shocking snake videos?
 For some reason, we just can’t get enough of them.
 The more unbelievable, terrifying, or flat out disgusting, the more these videos seem to draw us in.
 In some strange way, these videos appeal to our sense of survival.
 Maybe it’s the need to test ourselves in a way… Maybe we need to know just how we might react if we were to actually come face to face with a massive anaconda?
 Where can you find the world’s largest cottonmouth?
-Or who would win in an epic showdown between a rattlesnake and a water […]
+Or what kind of snake is big, bright blue and eats full-grown rattlesnakes for breakfast!? […]

 QUESTION: Will a bite from the snake pictured above bankrupt you?
 It doesn’t take a herpetologist (reptile scientist) to know that it’s extremely dangerous to get too close to a rattlesnake.
 But even if you do survive a bite, what are the financial ramifications?
 Let’s just say that, if the venom doesn’t get you, the hospital bill might scare you to death… ANSWER: Take a look at this hospital bill.
 It very well may shock you… Remember the Rattlesnake bite story I did Monday?
 Guy just sent me this pic of his bill.
 Uhhhhhhh….. pic.twitter.com/ahK2W9KxVg — Dan Haggerty (@10NewsHaggerty) July […]